Two-Tone Kitchen Cabinets: Trend or Timeless Design Choice?

 Why Waterproofing Matters in Your Bathroom Remodel

 In coastal areas like the Lowcountry, humidity is already high.
-Adding trapped moisture behind tile can increase the risk of mold growth and structural damage if the system isn’t installed correctly.
+As a result, adding trapped moisture behind tile can increase the risk of mold growth and structural damage if the system isn’t installed correctly.

 At Nix Cabinetry & Tile, we prioritize long-term performance over shortcuts.
 Our in-house trained installation team understands the technical details of both conventional and modern waterproofing systems, ensuring your shower is built to last.